-When it comes to figuring out how much you’ll pay to the IRS, it helps to understand the difference between marginal and effective tax rates.
-Marginal tax rate is the rate of tax imposed and is based on your income.
-Your effective tax rate is the percentage of your income you actually pay in taxes.
+When it comes to figuring out how much you’ll owe the Internal Revenue Service (IRS), it helps to understand the difference between marginal and effective tax rates.
+The marginal tax rate is the tax rate applied to the portion of your income in the highest tax bracket.
+The effective tax rate is the average tax rate applied to your total income.

 Table of Contents